 As an adult, it may not be a problem if we forget about a checkup.
 For older adults, however, it can mean the potential for missing the beginning signs of a serious health issue.
 Simply put, older adults need more medical care than younger adults do.
 Aging presents unique challenges for our health, causing frequent doctor’s visits and an increased need for care.
 In fact, nearly a quarter of visits to family physicians and 60% of hospital visits are from older adults.

 What’s the best way to avoid racking up medical bills while getting the most out of your golden years?
 It’s easy: get a regular health assessment.
-This simple preventative health check up allows your doctor to detect any early signs of disease and help you to maintain your baseline level of health.
+This simple preventative health screening allows your doctor to detect any early signs of disease and helps you to maintain your baseline level of health.

 Keep reading to learn more about the importance of your yearly screening.

 What should be included in my health screening?

 Each year, older adults should undergo preventative screenings to ensure they are at their peak health.
 These types of health screenings include: